4 Ways to Contact Uber Customer Service

 - More — Legal and privacy questions, how to use Uber at the airport, how to get food delivered with Uber, and other miscellaneous topics.

-Within certain Help topics, you may have the option to contact someone from Uber customer support if you need further help.
+Within certain Help section topics, you may have the option to contact someone from Uber customer support if you need further help.
 If this option is available, you’ll see it at the bottom of the specific page.
 Note that you’ll need to sign in to your Uber account in order to communicate with Uber customer support through the Help Portal.

 If you’re on a social media platform such as Facebook, Twitter, or Instagram, you can contact Uber customer support there.
 Note that this probably isn’t the best way to get help with specific issues, as the support reps can’t access your account info through social media.